 - Yacht Survey Online.
 Lots of good information here.

 - Zero To Cruising.
-Mike and Rebecca Sweeney from Kingston ON.
+Another couple we found early on, Mike and Rebecca Sweeney from Kingston ON.

 - Women And Cruising.
 Dedicated to helping women, but don’t be too proud to visit if you’re a guy.
 A great deal of information here.